homothetyhk/RandomizerMod/LOGIC_README.md

 		- Shade Skips are allowed in any mode where there is bench access after the skip.
 		- Most resources become available once Dream Gate and essence is obtained, provided it is possible to set a Dream Gate in the room in question.
 			- Again, note that the randomizer does not track spent essence.
 Logic expects that essence exceeding the essence tolerance is reachable before requiring Dream Gate, and expects the player to choose a tolerance which will be sufficient for all required warps.
-	- An exhaustive list of exceptions follows:
+	- A list of exceptions follows:
 		- Shade Skips:
 			- In item randomizer, the shade skip in *Crossroads_04* to Blue Lake is allowed.
 Airstall can also be required for the shade skip.
 Shade skips are not required in Blue Lake unless the player can reach the bench in Resting Grounds.
 			- In item or area randomizers, the shade skip in *Fungus1_11*, the room before Massive Moss Charger, is allowed when *Fungus1_11[left1]* is not reachable otherwise, since there are no itemless skips in the following rooms which require a shade.